Company Culture is Demonstrated by Your Supervisors Every Tuesday at 2 PM

 We need to offer supervisors specific skills that align with your organizational values.
 This is about ongoing development, not one-time events.
 This is about accountability systems that reward value-driven behaviour.

-Leadership Development is Infastructure
+Leadership Development is Infrastructure

 Leadership development for supervisors isn’t a nice-to-have.
 It’s infrastructure.
-It’s Risk Management
+It’s risk management.

 There is a distinct difference between culture by accident and culture by design.